camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates/index.md

 ### Constraints

-Custom Fields may have a number of constraints associated with them:
+Custom fields may have a number of constraints associated with them:

 - `notEmpty`: Input must be non-empty
 - `minLength`: Minimal length for the input